cado-security/product-help/docs/cado/deploy/aws/aws_quick_deployment.md

 #### Workers

-The initial deployment uses a single Compute instance, limiting imports to Cado Host captures and restricting simultaneous evidence processing to ensure stability.
+The initial deployment uses a single Compute instance, limiting imports to Host captures and restricting simultaneous evidence processing to ensure stability.
 Additional EC2 instances are required to process more data or multiple evidence items concurrently.

 To enable **Workers** follow the workers document - [Enable Workers](https://docs.cadosecurity.com/cado/deploy/aws/aws-workers)

 #### Secret Manager

-The initial deployment stores the key used to encrypt secrets in Cado locally on the machine.
-Enabling a Secret Manager allows Cado to instead store the key in AWS Secrets Manager.
+The initial deployment stores the key used to encrypt secrets in / Forensic Acquisition and Investigation locally on the machine.
+Enabling a Secret Manager allows / Forensic Acquisition and Investigation to instead store the key in AWS Secrets Manager.

 To enable **Secret Manager** follow the secret manager document - [Enable Secret Manager](https://docs.cadosecurity.com/cado/deploy/aws/aws-secret-manager)

 #### NFS

 The initial deployment deployment deploys without a Network File Share (NFS).
-Enabling an NFS allows Cado to keep a copy of every file processed on disk.
+Enabling an NFS allows / Forensic Acquisition and Investigation to keep a copy of every file processed on disk.
 This enables the re-running of analysis and the downloading of the original file in the UI for further analysis.

 To enable **NFS** follow the NFS document - [Enable NFS](https://docs.cadosecurity.com/cado/deploy/aws/aws-nfs)